AsiaCoin/AsiaCoinFix/README.md

 License

 Asiacoin is released under the terms of the MIT license.
-See COPYING for more information or see http://opensource.org/licenses/MIT.
+See http://opensource.org/licenses/MIT.

 Asiacoin is based on Bitcoin.
 Its development tracks Bitcoin's, the following information applies to Bitcoin's development.